Shahapur, Buldhana

 Shahapur is a historic place near Balapur near Akola, Maharashtra.
-At present it is a small town in the Khamgaon Tehsil of Buldhana District.
+At present it is a small town in the Khamgaon Tehsil of Buldhana district.

-After this initial victory at Ahmednagar Prince Murad, son of Akbar settled in Berar Subah with Balapur as his headquarters.
+After this initial victory at Ahmednagar Prince Murad Mirza, son of Akbar settled in Berar Subah with Balapur as his headquarters.
 Near Balapur he founded a new city named Shahapur and constructed a beautiful palace near the banks of Mun River for himself during 1597.
-The shahpur forts / palace was built by Mirza azam shaha the son of Aurangzeb.
+The shahpur forts / palace was built by Muhammad Azam Shah the son of Aurangzeb.

 History

 The account of Berar in the Ain-i-Akbari was added- to that work in 1596–97.
-The greater part of the Akola District was included in Akbar's sarkar or revenue district of Narnala, but some of the parganas of this sarkar are now included in Buldana, while Akola, on the other hand, includes three parganas of Akbar's revenue district of Basim.
-The whole revenue demand for the area now included in the Akola District seems to have been nearly twenty-four lakhs of rupees.
+The greater part of the Akola district was included in Akbar's sarkar or revenue district of Narnala, but some of the parganas of this sarkar are now included in Buldhana, while Akola, on the other hand, includes three parganas of Akbar's revenue district of Basim.
+The whole revenue demand for the area now included in the Akola district seems to have been nearly twenty-four lakhs of rupees.
 The only special notice of any places in the District has reference to Balapur, Shahpur, and Basim. ' Near Balapur,' says Abul Fazl, ' are two streams, about the borders of which are found various kinds of pretty stones, which are cut and kept as curiosities.
 Six kos distant were the headquarters of Sultan Murad, which grew into a fine city under the name of Shahpur.
 Of Basim he writes,' About Basim is an indigenous race, for the most part proud and refractory, called Hatgars: their forces consist of 1000, cavalry and 5000 infantry.'
 He adds that the Hatgars are Rajputs, which is a mistake, for they are a branch of the Dhangar caste.
-It is strange that according to the figures of the census of 1901 Hatgars were exceptionally weak in numbers in the late Basim District.
+It is strange that according to the figures of the census of 1901 Hatgars were exceptionally weak in numbers in the late Basim district.